 Over $1 million: Estimated amount of scholarship dollars received by Wilson graduates

 In addition to a rigorous and challenging math curriculum including two years of AP Calculus, Wilson offers four years of Computer Science and two years of Systems Dynamics and Modelling.
-We offer more than 20 art courses including AP Studio Arts, Woods and Metal Shop, and Ceramics.
-We offer 24 courses in the Performing Arts, including Theater, Band, and Choir.
+We offer more than 13 art courses including AP Studio Arts, Illustration, and Ceramics.
+We offer 18 courses in Music and Performing Arts, including Theater, Band, and Choir.

 A Parent's Perspective: